Should You Run Twice a Day?

-Known as running doubles, heading out for a run twice a day is a training tactic among elites, helping them log the big miles and boost their running recovery time.
+Running twice a day—often called “double runs” or “doubles”—is a training technique that’s long been the secret weapon of elite athletes, helping them log the big miles and boost their running recovery time.
 However, that's not to say that everyday runners also can't benefit.
 So, when should you do it?
 And how does it work?

 + The Benefits of Doubles